 Finally, don’t forget to click on the ‘Save changes’ button to store your settings.

 You can now edit a post or page that you want to expire.
-On the post edit screen, you’ll see a new ‘PublishPress Future’ tab under the Post panel.
+On the post edit screen, you’ll see a new ‘PublishPress Future’ tab under the ‘Post’ panel.

 Once you are satisfied with your changes, you can click ‘Update’ or ‘Publish.’
-Don’t forget to visit it in a new browser tab, where you’ll see a notification about the post expiration in the footer.
+Don’t forget to visit it in a new browser tab, where you’ll see a notification about the post’s expiration in the footer.

 Once the post expires, the plugin will perform the action you have set for this post.
-For instance, in this example, it will move our post from the Business category to Archived Posts.
+For instance, this example will move our post from the ‘Business’ category to ‘Archived Posts.’

 2. Expire Post Content or Partial Content with PublishPress Revisions